npomfret/ui-research/modern-ui-libraries.md

 - **Why it's modern:** You own the markup/styles, but avoid reinventing complex controls (command palettes, radial menus).
 Most kits expose design tokens you can wire into this repo’s foundation layer.

 Guidance: start with vanilla + these micro libraries, then reach for React/Vue only when you truly need app-scale state.
 Monitor bundle budgets and prefer ESM imports so tree-shaking kills unused components.

+---

+## Icon & vector graphic libraries

+### Phosphor Icons
+- **What it is:** A huge, multi-weight icon family (thin → heavy + duotone) with React, Vue, Svelte, Flutter, and vanilla SVG builds.
+- **Why it's modern:** Lets you swap stroke weight or duotone fills via CSS variables, so icons inherit your token system without hand-editing files.
+Great for cinematic dashboards that need expressive glyphs. citeturn0search1turn0search10

+### Lucide
+- **What it is:** The actively maintained Feather fork with ~1,500 open-source icons.
+- **Why it's modern:** Ships ESM-ready packages for React 19/Next.js, Vue, Svelte, and more; perfect when you want Feather’s aesthetic with current tooling. citeturn0search1turn0search5

+### Heroicons
+- **What it is:** Tailwind’s outline/solid icon pair set.
+- **Why it's modern:** Out of the box harmony with Tailwind spacing/tokens, plus MIT licensing and React components.
+Ideal for forms, nav, and marketing pages where you want UI kit consistency. citeturn0search4turn0search8

+### Iconoir & Boxicons
+- **What they are:** Two minimalist stroke libraries (Iconoir ~1,500 glyphs, Boxicons line/solid/logo variants) with SVG + framework bindings.
+- **Why they're modern:** Lightweight, easy to recolor, and cover niche verticals (IoT, dev tools) that mainstream sets sometimes miss. citeturn0search7turn0search6

+### IconStack
+- **What it is:** A metasearch and download portal indexing 50k+ icons from Tabler, Ant Design, Radix, Iconsax, Solar, Bootstrap, etc.
+- **Why it's modern:** Single search box with license filters and SVG/React export saves time when exploring multiple visual directions before standardizing on a house icon set. citeturn0search0

+### Legacy workhorses
+- **What:** Font Awesome, Bootstrap Icons, Simple Line Icons.
+- **Why keep them around:** Font Awesome still accounts for ~93% of icon usage across the web, so inheriting a project means understanding `fa-*` workflows and upgrade paths; the ecosystems include icon fonts for environments that can’t use inline SVG. citeturn0search2

+### Vector rendering & datasets
+- **ThorVG:** MIT-licensed vector engine (C++, WebAssembly, WebGPU) for runtime icon theming, animated logos, and Lottie alternatives when you need a tiny renderer. citeturn0search12
+- **InternSVG / UniSVG datasets:** 2025 multimodal suites for training/evaluating SVG generation models—useful if you plan to automate icon QA or synthesize glyphs with GenAI pipelines. citeturn0academia13turn0academia14
+### Aggregated search: IconStack
+- **What it is:** A metasearch that indexes 50k+ icons from Tabler, Ant Design, Radix, Iconsax, Solar, Bootstrap, etc.
+- **Why it's modern:** Cuts the hunt time—one search with license filters; download SVG or copy JSX.
+Use it during the exploration phase before locking onto a house set. citeturn0search0

+### Legacy workhorses (Font Awesome, Bootstrap Icons, Simple Line Icons)
+- **Why they still matter:** Font Awesome alone shows up on ~93% of icon-equipped sites, and older products often rely on icon fonts.
+Knowing these ecosystems keeps migrations sane. citeturn0search2

+### Vector rendering pipeline: ThorVG + InternSVG
+- **ThorVG:** Modern MIT-licensed vector engine with WebAssembly/WebGPU backends—great for runtime icon theming, animated logos, or when you need a tiny SVG renderer without Lottie. citeturn0search12
+- **InternSVG/UniSVG datasets:** Fresh 2025 multimodal datasets for training/evaluating SVG generation models.
+Track these if you plan to automate icon QA or synthesize glyphs with GenAI. citeturn0academia13turn0academia14